This double-fronted cottage is positioned in the village of Powburn in Northumberland, and can sleep four people in two

 Twin Beds 1

-Electric heating with woodburning stove Electric oven and hob, microwave, fridge, freezer, washing machine, Wifi, TV with Freeview and DVD player Fuel, power and starter pack for fire/stove inc in rent Bed linen and towels inc in rent Off road parking for 2 cars Enclosed Communal Garden at rear Newly built patio with fencing and secure gate Two well-behaved dogs welcome Sorry, no smoking Shop less than 1 miles, pub 8 miles N
+Electric heating with woodburning stove Electric oven and hob, microwave, fridge, freezer, washing machine, Wifi, TV with Freeview and DVD player Fuel, power and starter pack for fire/stove inc in rent Bed linen and towels inc in rent Off road parking for 2 cars (shared communal parking) Enclosed Communal Garden at rear Newly built patio with fencing and secure gate Two well-behaved dogs welcome Sorry, no smoking Shop less than 1 miles, pub 8 miles Note: due to flood damage, the floor where the dining table sits is slightly raised

 Changeover Day Fri